alekal1/bowling-library/README.md

 ### Short overview

-This repository contains source code of bowling score system.
+This repository contains source code of bowling score system plugin.

 The project uses Spring boot and can be build/deployed with Gradle.